datstartup/ubuntuopenbox/lessons/m61-get-the-most-out-of-apt-get.md

   nav: sidebar-module6
 ---

-Debian uses **Apt (Advanced Package Tool)** as its package manager (a tool that assist you on resolving dependencies when you need to install, upgrade, configure, and remove packages).
+Debian uses **Apt (Advanced Package Tool)** as its package manager (a tool that assists you on resolving dependencies when you need to install, upgrade, configure, and remove packages).

-Through out this guide, we had used the command **apt-get install**.
-In this lesson, I will show you how to get the most out of **Apt** package manger.
+Throughout this guide, we had used the command **apt-get install**.
+In this lesson, I will show you how to get the most out of **Apt** package manager.

 ### It all starts with update repositories
 ```bash